stidd/curriculum17-18/advanced/units/unit6/README.md

 ## Overview
-Coders will be introduced to APIs.
-They will create an application by which they use the Giphy API and iterate over the JSON and add thumbnails to the screen.
+In this unit coders will create a Giphy App.
+The Giphy App will take a search term as input and display a random Gif in a thumbnail to the screen.
+In order to create this project learn the anatomy of a API Request, use AJAX to make a simple get request, handle a JSON response object, use jQuery to display a gif image.

 ## Important Links